hpssjellis/my-examples-for-the-arduino-portentaH7/research/camera-webserver-save/larry/README.md

-My best ideas so far
+My best ideas so far.

 [a01](ao1.ino)  is trying to edit your code, but always has some compiler issues.
+This can be tested without the Portenta as the issue is compiling it.

 Compile issue at [here](https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/blob/42e591f29604f498ca8ee786af78ac8596856654/research/camera-webserver-save/larry/a01.ino#L113)